LubinKerhuel/hugo/content/project/lab-dc-motor/index.md

   focal_point = "Smart"
 +++

-Control a 24V DC motor using the MCLV-V2 board with a dsPIC 33EP256MC506.
+Control a 24V motor (Pravalux 24v DC) using the MCLV-V2 board with a dsPIC 33EP256MC506.
 This hands-on is for 5th year students at INSA-Lyon.

 The hands-on Lab subject available at: http://www.ctrl-elec.fr/en/ctrl-elec/motor-control/dc-motor-control/.